5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>How to install macOS</strong></summary>

 ### Installing macOS
-**Coming from Windows/Linux**: If you are on Windows or Linux, follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)
+**Coming from Windows/Linux**: If you are on Windows or Linux, follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer). **NOTE**: No support from my end for issues related to UBS Installers created in Windows or Linux!

 **Coming from macOS**: If you already have access macOS, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) instead.
 It's a hassle-free app than can download any macOS from High Sierra up to Monterey and can create an USB Installer as well.